bdsinger/opts2struct/README.md

 opts2struct
 ===========

-A short C macro and two helper functions for creating an opts struct from argv
+A short C macro with helper functions for creating an opts struct from argv

 - Step 1: provide your option names in `myopts2struct.h`